-Post-dedupe events are the number of events that exist after deduplication, event filtering, and keep-alives have been taken into account.
+Post-dedupe events are the number of events that exist after deduplication and event filtering has been taken into account.
 This is the number of events prior to alert formation, and incident creation.

-After these steps take place, events are then aggregated and formed into alerts.
-The number of post-dedupe events is generally higher than the number of alerts because the alert creation process includes the aggregation of update events into single alerts.
+After event ingestion, events are aggregated and formed into alerts.
+The number of post-dedupe events is generally higher than the number of alerts because the alert creation process includes the aggregation of multiple update events into single alerts.

 Post-dedupe events are clustered into alerts, which represent a single issue within your environment.